Vessel Delivery & Handover Services

 Buyer-Side Owner’s Representative During Delivery

-For buyers who cannot attend delivery personally, SVC Marine can act as a local owner’s representative or technical coordinator, subject to agreed scope and authority.
-This is useful when delivery takes place in Vietnam or nearby regional ports and the buyer requires practical supervision on site.
+For buyers who cannot attend delivery personally, SVC Marine can act as a local owner’s representative, subject to agreed scope and authority.
+This is useful when delivery takes place in Vietnam or nearby regional ports and the buyer needs practical attendance on site.

 • Checking agreed handover items